Apple TV and Apple Music Windows app previews receive updates

 Apple warns that installing these apps will prevent iTunes for Windows from opening, making other forms of content, such as audiobooks and podcasts, inaccessible until a compatible version of iTunes is released or the preview apps are uninstalled.

-Image credit: u/ttankdestroyer
+Image credit: Reddit ‘ttankdestroyer’

-Source: u/ttankdestroyer Via: MacRumors
+Source: Reddit ‘ttankdestroyer’ Via: MacRumors